 How the policy check works

 Most brokers rely on memory and a phone call to a lender contact when a tricky scenario lands on their desk.
 I spent years in IT before broking, so I built software instead.
-This page explains exactly what my AI-assisted policy check is, what it does with your scenario, and - just as importantly - what it does not do.
+This page explains exactly what my policy check is, what it does with your scenario, and - just as importantly - what it does not do.

 ★★★★★ Rated 5.0 on Google